Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 But how?
 Here are some ways implementing an efficient tuition management system can elevate your school’s marketing and bring in new families while remaining effective and efficient for your school staff.

 Integrating tuition contracts and payment plans into your enrollment process eliminates friction and makes it easier for families to commit to joining your school community.
-Give parents the option to pay for their student’s tuition over a longer period rather than all up front, giving them more room to breathe and peace of mind.
-Offering these plans alongside features like incidental billing and prepay accounts also reduces enrollment barriers for prospective families, positioning your school as flexible and accommodating to families with various needs.
+With FACTS Payment Plans, parents have the option to pay for their student’s tuition over a longer period rather than all up front, giving them more room to breathe and peace of mind.
+Offering these plans alongside tools like FACTS Incidental Billing and Prepay Accounts also reduces enrollment barriers for prospective families, positioning your school as flexible and accommodating to families with various needs.

-Leverage easy-to-use dashboards and make it simple to stay on top of payments, allowing for better budgeting and improved cash flow that can be invested back into the school.
+FACTS Payment Plans include easy-to-use dashboards that make it simple to stay on top of payments, allowing for better budgeting and improved cash flow that can be invested back into the school.
 Automated payment processing and advanced accounting features also free up your administrative team to focus on building relationships with families and students.

 Reduce misunderstandings and foster trust with transparent, consistent communications regarding tuition and fees between your school and families.
 Clearly outlined enrollment contracts and tuition agreements set shared expectations from the start, minimizing confusion and building confidence in your school’s processes.
 Offer flexible payment options within these agreements to reflect your school’s commitment to understanding and supporting diverse financial situations.
+FACTS Payment Plans make it simple to maintain clear communication while giving families more options to pay for tuition.
 When families feel informed, respected, and supported, they’re more likely to stay engaged—helping improve student retention and reinforce the strong, lasting connections your school community is known for.

 Offering tuition payment options that are flexible and affordable can be a crucial part of making your school the right choice for more families.
 Learn more about FACTS Payment Plans to see how.